Edward Aveling: Later life, death and legacy

-In 1897, Aveling left Eleanor and on 8 June that year secretly married a young actress, Eva Frye, using his pen-name Alec Nelson.
+In 1897, Aveling left Eleanor and on 8 June that year secretly married a young actress, Eva Frye, who had appeared in one of his plays, using his pen-name Alec Nelson.
 He returned to Eleanor in September when he was suffering from kidney disease.
 Aveling had suffered from what the family physician Bryan Donkin had originally diagnosed in 1885 as a kidney stone.
 Engels had written to Laura Lafargue telling her that Aveling and 'Tussy' were at Ventnor on the Isle of Wight recuperating because of Aveling's illness then.
-Engels had written to Laura again in 1891 telling her that because of his kidney problem he was at St. Margaret's Bay on the Kent coast.
+Engels had written to Laura again in 1891 telling her that because of his kidney problem he was at St Margaret's Bay on the Kent coast.
 Aveling had also been seriously ill in April–May 1893 and went to Hastings.
 Eleanor Marx had written to Liebknecht, who was in prison at the time, that this was now a four year old abscess.
 He was operated on (9 February), in what appears to have only been an exploratory operation by the surgeon Christopher Heath at University College Hospital.

-After nursing him for some time, which included a period of convalescence at the sea-resort of Margate in Kent, on their return Eleanor Marx resolved to resort to suicide on 31 March 1898.
-Her biographer, Yvonne Kapp provides full details of the suicide and that the post mortem examination concluded that the cause of death was poisoning by prussic acid, purchased at the local chemist by the maid.
-A coroner's inquest delivered a verdict of "suicide while in a state of "temporary insanity,".
+After nursing him for some time, which included a period of convalescence at the sea-resort of Margate in Kent, Eleanor Marx resorted to suicide on 31 March 1898.
+Her biographer, Yvonne Kapp provides full details of the suicide, and that the post mortem examination concluded that the cause of death was poisoning by prussic acid, purchased at the local chemist by the maid.
+A coroner's inquest delivered a verdict of "suicide while in a state of 'temporary insanity'".
 Eleanor had previously attempted to take her life in 1887.
-Aveling, however, was widely reviled amongst socialist circles (particularly by Hyndman, Banner and Bernstein) as having caused Eleanor to take her own life on this occasion.
-It has even been wildly suggested that Aveling ran away from an intended suicide pact with her and was a knowing accessory to an act of suicide (Hyndman), or that he might have murdered her.
-Yvonne Kapp has detailed the recriminations against Aveling as well as the "flagrant inaccuracies" about her death that ensued.
+Aveling, however, was widely reviled amongst socialist circles (particularly by Hyndman, Banner, Keir Hardie and Bernstein) as having caused Eleanor to take her own life on this occasion.
+It was even wildly suggested that Aveling ran away from an intended suicide pact with her and was a knowing accessory to an act of suicide (Robert Banner, Bernstein, and Hyndman), or that he might have murdered her.
+Yvonne Kapp has detailed the recriminations against Aveling as well as the "flagrant inaccuracies" and "fictionalised versions" about her death that ensued.